Rangers vs. Marlins Player Props Betting Odds

 Soler Stats

-- Soler takes a six-game streak with at least one hit into this contest.
-In his last 10 games he is batting .220 with two home runs, two walks and four RBI.
+- Soler has picked up at least one hit in seven straight games.
+In his last 10 games he is hitting .214 with two home runs, two walks and three RBI.

 Soler Recent Games